Stepping-up in the Solomon Islands

 More information on Australia's relationship with Solomon Islands is available on the Solomon Islands country page.

-To support implementation of the Boe Declaration, and as announced in our Foreign Policy White Paper, we will establish the Australia Pacific Security College (College).
+To support implementation of the Boe Declaration, and as foreshadowed in our Foreign Policy White Paper, we have established the Australia Pacific Security College (College).
 The Pacific Fusion Centre (Centre), announced by Foreign Minister Payne in Nauru in September 2018, is another initiative supporting implementation of the Boe Declaration and our Foreign Policy White Paper.

-Australia is scheduled to handover two Guardian-Class Patrol Boats to Solomon Islands in November 2019 and one in early 2020 to replace the previously gifted Patrol Boats.
+Australia will hand over two Guardian-Class Patrol Boats to Solomon Islands to replace the previously gifted Patrol Boats.
+The first was handed over in November 2019 at a ceremony attended by Prime Minister Sogavare, and one is scheduled to be handed over in mid-2021.
 This will support maritime security in the Pacific region, under the Pacific Maritime Security Program.

 Strengthening our Pacific Partnerships - Australia is taking our partnership with the Pacific to a new level.
-We want to work with our Pacific partners to build a Pacific region that is secure strategically, stable economically and sovereign politically.
+We are working with our Pacific partners to build a region that is secure strategically, stable economically and sovereign politically.

 The Seasonal Worker Programme and Pacific Labour Scheme are demand driven, and will help fill the labour gaps in Australia's towns and on our farms, boosting economic activity and competitiveness in rural and regional Australia.

-We will also continue to deliver sports for development outcomes through the Pacific Sports Partnership (PSP) Program.
+We are continuing to deliver sports for development outcomes through the Pacific Sports Partnership (PSP) Program.
 Solomon Islands recently hosted the Australian junior Matildas women's Soccer team as part of their Pacific tour.

 Operational since 1 July 2019, the Australian Infrastructure Financing Facility for the Pacific (AIFFP) supports transformative infrastructure in the Pacific and Timor-Leste.
 Australia is engaging closely with governments across the Pacific, including through our diplomatic missions, to ensure the AIFFP supports the development priorities of Pacific countries.

 Australia has a deep and longstanding relationship with Solomon Islands.
 Australia is the largest provider of Official Development Assistance (ODA) to Solomon Islands.
-Our program focuses on three strategic objectives as outlined in the Aid Investment Plan (AIP) for 2015-16 to 2018-19:
+Our program currently focuses on three strategic objectives, identified as priorities for the Solomon Islands together with the Solomon Islands Government: